-- A Decade of Democratic Decline and Stagnation (with Laura Jakli and M. Steven Fish). in Christian Haerpfer, Ronald Inglehart, and Christian Welzel, Eds., Democratization.
+- A Decade of Democratic Decline and Stagnation (with Laura Jakli and M. Steven Fish). in Christian Haerpfer, Patrick Bernhagen, Christian Welzel, and Ronald F. Inglehart, Eds., Democratization.
 Second Edition.
-London: Oxford University Press, forthcoming.
+London: Oxford University Press, 2019.

 - How Do Voters Perceive Changes to the Rules of the Game?
 Evidence from the 2014 Hungarian Elections (with John S. Ahlquist, Nahomi Ichino, and Daniel Ziblatt) Journal of Comparative Economics, Volume 46, Issue 4, December 2018, pp. 906-919.